pkdone/practical-mongodb-aggregations-book/src/appendices/cheatsheet-source.md

 ]);
 ```

-&nbsp;
+## Configuring The Required Atlas Search Index

-The example code comments out the stages `$search` and `$searchMeta` because these only work when you are using [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/).
-To use these two stages, first, follow the procedure described in the [Create Atlas Search Index](./create-search-index.md) appendix and define a **Search Index** for the collection **cheatsheet.places**, with the following JSON rule:
+The `$search` and `$searchMeta` stages require that you first configure an [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/) index.
+Follow the procedure described in the [Create Atlas Search Index](./create-search-index.md) appendix to define a **Search Index** for the collection **cheatsheet.places**, with the following JSON rule:

 ```javascript
 {